 Does ChatGPT Have A Word Limit?

-While there is no hard set word limit for ChatGPT, many people report that ChatGPT will stop answering queries after so many words.
+After using ChatGPT for many months now, it’s clear to me that there is no hard set word limit for ChatGPT, many people report that ChatGPT will stop answering queries after so many words.
 The general consensus is that after 500 to 1000 words, ChatGPT has the possibility to become unresponsive.

 That being said, it is inconsistent in these word limits and your experience might not be the same as someone else’s.
 There is however thought to be a hard “token” limit that will limit the number of messages and responses that you are able to use.